Standards: Containers - About The MPEG-4 Standard

 Part 28 describes composite font packages that virtualize multiple different font types into a single consistent font description.
 It also adds support for Unicode.
 This increases the number of available character Glyphs to display different languages, symbols and Emoji pictograms.

 Part 17 describes how text fragments can be packaged, streamed and synchronized to the timebase controlled by the Part 1 systems layer.
 Each fragment of text is called a Timed Text Unit (TTU) with a specific time-stamp and associated payload.
 Very low bit-rates are possible when multiple timed text fragments are combined into a single delivery packet.
-This allows text to be efficiently downloaded to mobile devices for Karaoke applications for example.
+This allows text to be efficiently downloaded to mobile devices for applications such as Karaoke.

 The format of the payload is left to the application to define.
 This might conform to other standards or be a proprietary design.